Supearnesh/ml-dog-cnn/capstone_report.md

 > Vinod Nair and Geoffrey Hinton.
 [Rectified Linear Units Improve Restricted Boltzmann Machines](https://www.cs.toronto.edu/~fritz/absps/reluICML.pdf).
 In _Proceedings of ICML_, 2010.

 In the CNN built using transfer learning, [a pre-trained VGG-19 model](https://pytorch.org/docs/master/torchvision/models.html) will be used to get much better results than the CNN trained from scratch.
 Transfer learning involves taking a pre-trained model and using its learnings to get better outcomes for a closely related problem.
 For instance, a model used to identify images of stop signs could benefit from the learnings of a model trained to identify other street signs.
-After reading the research paper and looking at the results of the VGG-19 implementation, it seems like a good fit for this problem.
+After reading the research paper and looking at the results of the VGG-19 implementation, it seems like a good fit for this project.

 ![VGG-19 CNN Architecture](https://raw.githubusercontent.com/Supearnesh/ml-dog-cnn/master/img/vgg19_architecture.jpg)

-In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
-You should justify the use of each one based on the characteristics of the problem and the problem domain.
-Questions to ask yourself when writing this section:
-- _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
-- _Are the techniques to be used thoroughly discussed and justified?_
-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_